AriFordsham/GHCWiki/trac-tickets.md

 # The Trac Ticket System

-The Trac issue database provides simple but effective tracking of issues and bugs within a project.
+The Trac ticket database provides simple but effective tracking of issues and bugs within a project.

 As the central project management element of Trac, tickets are used for **project tasks**, **feature requests**, **bug reports** and **software support issues**.